 Assessment of Contribution to Security from Generation

-Note 1 The planned outage may be of a transmission circuit, generation circuit, generating unit, reactive compensator or other reactive power provider
+Note 1 The planned outage may be of a transmission circuit, generation circuit, generating unit, reactive compensator or other reactive power provider.

-Note 2 The group demand may be lost for up to 60 seconds if this leads to significant economies Note 3 Up to 60MW may be lost for up to 60 seconds if this leads to significant economies
+Note 2 The group demand may be lost for up to 60 seconds if this leads to significant economies.
+Note 3 Up to 60MW may be lost for up to 60 seconds if this leads to significant economies.

 3.13 Where network assets are insufficient to meet the security requirements, it is necessary to assess the contribution to security from large power stations connected at either the transmission connection interface or embedded within the Networks Operator’s system.
 This will identify whether the aggregate generation capacity of the large power station connected to the network has the potential to meet any deficit in system security from network assets.

 3.14 The combined contribution by large power stations shall never have a greater impact on system security than the loss of the largest circuit infeed to the group.
 The contributions from embedded small and medium power stations provide additional capacity to enable the supply of demand which may not otherwise be met following a secured event, but shall not replace the requirement for system connection.
 The assessment of contribution of generation to group security will therefore consider;